YANG-DB/yang-db/docs/info/components/catalog.md

 ## Entities & Aspects

+The purpose of Aspects is to give the entity a different capability to express additional features without changing the internal fields of that entity.

-To allow a generic knowledge structure which can contain multiple business domains in the same place, we also predefine 3 types of default entities that are the heart of the generic knowledge domain - user, group, dataset.
+To allow a generic knowledge structure which can contain multiple business domains in the same place, we predefine 3 types of default high-level entities that are the heart of the generic knowledge domain - roles, group, dataset.

+These entity types are always present no matter which business domain they represent and they are

 On top of these entities we will create additional aspects that refer to different point of views for these elements:
  - Dataset entity will have a 'contains' relationship to a list of tables entities that represent the business domain of that dataset
  - Group will have a 'members' relationship to a list of users
- - User will have a 'ownerOf' relationship to the dataset entities
+ - Roles will have a different type of relationships to the dataset entities representing different access capabilities.

-The purpose of Aspects is to give the entity a different capability to express additional features without changing the internal fields of that entity.
 Lets review some sample of aspects for a 'table' entity:
  - Physical aspect - here the columns and constrains is specified
  - Statistics aspect - here the selectivity and cardinality of the columns is specified